Bishwasls/cuda/README.md

 # Some CUDA programs:

 This repo contains my effort to learn CUDA programming.
-I have tested these codes only on Alabama supercomputer GPU, but you should be able to run these codes in any CUDA capable desktop/laptop.
+I have tested these codes only on NVIDIA GeForce GTX 1650 Ti (4GB) GPU, but you should be able to run these codes in any CUDA capable desktop/laptop.

 Installation of CUDA on Ubuntu 20.04: <br/>